-We're heading up to the "mouse house" today and spending the night at the Grand Californian as a little mini vacation.
+We're heading up to there today and spending the night at the Grand Californian as a little mini vacation.
 It's going to be insanely hot - I'm looking forward to repeated rides on that Grizzly River Rapids ride, where you can - no will - get soaking wet.

 As far as eating, our itinerary includes many of the places on Joy's list - but we won't be there long enough to hit them all - only about 24 hours.
 For dinner tonight we're planning to try Catal at Downtown Disney.
-We've done the Napa Rose a couple of times, and it's ok but doesn't really measure up for the prices in my experience.
-I also really like the fritters at New Orleans Square (if the places is open, it hasn't been on our last couple of visits) and the Monte Cristo sandwich at the Blue Bayou - which, let's face it, is just a fritter in the shape of a sandwich.
+I really like the fritters at New Orleans Square (if the places is open, it hasn't been on our last couple of visits) and the Monte Cristo sandwich at the Blue Bayou - which, let's face it, is just a fritter in the shape of a sandwich.

-The La Brea Bakery near the Disneyland gate is a good stop for a quick breakfast (even though Nancy Silverton doesn't own the place anymore) and there are a few decent snacks in the DCA - like the turkey leg at the Bountiful Farm, and the Wine Country Trattoria.
+The La Brea Bakery near the Disneyland gate is a good stop for a quick breakfast (even though Nancy Silverton doesn't actually own the place anymore) and there are a few decent snacks in the DCA - l

 I've also had decent luck dining at the Hungry Bear cafe - mostly because they have lots of seating and it's a nice setting right next to the water.
 The food is mediocre in the extreme.
 The Bengal Barbeque skewers are good, but the eating environment leaves a lot to be desired - sandwiched between the Jungle Cruise and the Indiana Jones ride.
 That Dole Whip is also mighty refreshing.

 I'll be back in a couple of days with more on Disneyland, a couple of restaurant reviews (Jack's Ocean Room) and some more baking adventures!